We look forward to holding our third WV retreat as soon as the pandemic allows.

 Cindy loves to explore healing dance as a tool to help integrate and manifest the teachings of the medicines in daily life.
 She is currently in apprenticeship with Movement Medicine, a shamanic dance practice from the UK.

-Meredith has spent many years studying and practicing in an array of global healing traditions, after a chronic autoimmune illness struck her in mid-2011.
+Meredith has spent many years studying and practicing in an array of global healing traditions after developing a chronic autoimmune illness in 2011.
 She works across disciplines and is inspired by nutrition, herbalism, bodywork, yoga, meditation, dance, sound and vibration, arts and earthworks, and shamanism drawn from many indigenous and traditional cultures.
-She has been providing Kambo ceremonies since mid-2014, and has studied with master practitioner Simon Scott and the Katukina tribe in Acre, Brazil.
+She has been providing Kambo ceremonies since 2014 and has studied with master practitioner Simon Scott and the Katukina tribe in Acre, Brazil.

 Meredith believes that problem solving takes looking at the whole picture, and sees healing as a multi-scale affair that extends beyond the body to how we as humans live together in community, and to our relationship with our mother the Earth.